ehiggs/ehiggs.github.io/_posts/2015-07-20-Python-Modules-In-Rust.markdown

 | Python 2.7.10  | Rust   | `1000000 loops, best of 3: 177 ns per loop` |
 | Python 2.7.10  | Cython | `10000000 loops, best of 3: 171 ns per loop` |

-It's not really interesting either aside from the confidence that the Rust API wrapper probably isn't getting into the way too much.
+As it's a microbenchmark, the only thing I would say with any amount of confidence is that the Rust API wrapper probably isn't getting in the way too much.

 # Current work
 Some Rustaceans/Pythonistas are working on this infrastructure and it's pretty